What you need to know about physiotherapy and podiatry.

 Myth #5: “If I lower my stem and get as low as possible, it will make me more aerodynamic.”

 Fact #5: The fact is if a cyclist forces him/herself to hunch lower into an “aero” position without taking into considerations the structural limitations or flexibility of the body, his/her performance can be negatively affected.
 There is a scientific formula to work out the optimal hip angle before you lose power on the bike.
 If going lower towards the stem comes at the expense of the power your legs can exert onto your pedals, there is no point in adopting the ‘aero’ position.

 Exercise Physiologist & ErgoFit Bike Fitter

 The contributor of this article is an Exercise Physiologist who is currently pursuing his PhD, with his research on bike fitting.
-Raymond has spent years working with the South African Cycling Team and is currently conducting bike fitting sessions at The Sole Clinic.
-(Question: is this still relevant?
-Is Physio & Sole Clinic still conducting bike fitting?)
+Raymond has spent years working with the South African Cycling Team.
 Call us now @ 96450737 if you are interested to get a bike fit done!